Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 |> Program.run
 ```
 This tells Elmish two things:
- - I want to render the application on the element which has id equal to "elmish-app"
+ - (1) I want to render the application on the element which has id equal to "elmish-app"
- - I want to use React as the rendering engine
+ - (2) I want to use React as the rendering engine

-If we examine `index.html`, we will see the placeholder element that will be replaced by the application when it is bootrapped.
+For part (1), lets examine `public/index.html`, we will see the placeholder element that will be replaced by the application when it is bootrapped.

 ```html {highlight: [10]}
 <!doctype html>